jkulak/git-ninja/README.md

 It is OK for many situations, when working in small teams with a small codebase - but my preferred solution is always to do a `git fetch` and `git merge` after reviewing the changes.
 Read about the the [`fetch`](#fetch) command to learn how to do it step by step.

+Read more about fetching instead of pulling: https://longair.net/blog/2009/04/16/git-fetch-and-merge/

 [🔝 go to table of content](#toc)

 ## rebase [not ready]